-So we had room 112 for the first three years just – and just a morning class to start with.
-The second year we were opened, we opened in the fall then of 1979.
-And the following year – actually that spring of 1980 we hired another teacher Carrie Struey [sp?], with whom I’m still good friends and [I] see her from time to time.
+So we had room 112 for the first three years – and just a morning class to start with.
+The second year we were opened, we opened in the fall then of 1979, and the following year – actually that spring of 1980 we hired another teacher Carrie Strode [sp?], with whom I’m still good friends and [I] see her from time to time.
 She no longer lives in Madison.
 So I still see her, and we started an afternoon class.
 So we really were there all day every day.
-We also started the—classes ran Monday through Thursday and we had a Friday morning play group time for children, zero to three year olds.
+We also started - th classes ran Monday through Thursday and we had a Friday morning play group time for children, zero to three year olds.

 So not only did it fill a need in the neighborhood of just getting people together, but it also kind of fed into our incoming classes every year because parents would come with their youngest children – two year olds, one year olds.
 You know, the real little ones.

 They would come, and it was just a natural progression of they would sign up for nursery school once their kids turned three.
 So like: “well of course that’s where they’re going.
 And we already know all of these people and we know the teachers, we know the space, and it feels comfortable.”
 So that’s where we were.

 It was also exciting to be a part of the whole Lapham building because you know Tom’s wife Lynne [sp?] was working on another project in the building at the time.
 But the whole building was filled with a variety of non-profit programs.
 So it was just fun to be a part of, you know—people were disappointed that school closed but it remained opened as a vibrant, you know, piece of the community.
 And different programs, serving the community and it was just fun to be a part of that energy and enthusiasm.
 So.